openharmony/docs/en/application-dev/reference/apis/js-apis-ability-particleAbility.md

 cancelBackgroundRunning(): Promise&lt;void&gt;;

-Requests a continuous task from the system.
+Requests to cancel a continuous task from the system.
 This API uses a promise to return the result.
 You are advised to use the new API [backgroundTaskManager.stopBackgroundRunning](js-apis-backgroundTaskManager.md#backgroundtaskmanagerstopbackgroundrunning8-1).

 **System capability**: SystemCapability.ResourceSchedule.BackgroundTaskManager.ContinuousTask